 All my clients perform highly.
 Getting into Columbia Business School means they’ve overcome many challenges and at least one world-class institution considers them excellent.
 I suspect if you’re reading this blog, you perform well too, so I expect what I write applies to you too if you have what appears as a similar glaring weakness.

 Despite their outstanding abilities, most students who see results like this think they have a glaring problem that they need to work hard to fix.
-Actually, most students react that way to the leftmost or lowest dot, no matter what.
+Actually, most students react that way to the leftmost or lowest point, no matter what.

 Well, sometimes, but often not.